m-nikhil/Laxmi-Agencies/README.md

 * static file contains the css,images,scripts.
 * templates contain all the html files
 * routes.py is the basic route for the application
+* resources contain the images/pics and description of the layout

 `NOTE: THis is just the basic hierarchy.
 Needs to to updated depend on the requirement.`